crosswalk-project/crosswalk-website/documentation/Getting_Started/15-Tizen_target_setup.md

         echo 'mks.gl.allowBlacklistedDrivers = "TRUE"' >> ~/.vmware/Tizen-IVI/Tizen-IVI.vmx

+20. If you are using VMware Player on a Linux host, you will also need to enable TF2-S3TC Texture Support in DRI.
+The problem is described [here](http://dri.freedesktop.org/wiki/S3TC).
+It can be turned on with local `.drirc` file.
+On Ubuntu one can install the `driconf` application and change that setting from the GUI.

-20. OpenVMware Workstation again, and start the configured VM from the front screen by right-clicking on its name (**Tizen-IVI**) and selecting *Play Virtual Machine*.
+21. Open VMware Workstation again, and start the configured VM from the front screen by right-clicking on its name (**Tizen-IVI**) and selecting *Play Virtual Machine*.

-21. The first time the virtual machine boots, you will be prompted to download the VMware Tools for Linux.
+22. The first time the virtual machine boots, you will be prompted to download the VMware Tools for Linux.
 Don't install these for now.

-22. Eventually, you should see the Tizen IVI image boot:
+23. Eventually, you should see the Tizen IVI image boot:

     <img src="assets/tizen-ivi-vmware.png">